Newton-Okounkov body, Rees algebra, and analytic spread of graded families of monomial ideals: Abstract

 \section{Abstract}

 Let $\I =\{I_k\}_{k \in \NN}$ be a graded family of monomial ideals.
 We use the Newton-Okounkov body of $\I$ to: (a) give a characterization for the Noetherian property of the Rees algebra of the family $\I$; and (b) present a combinatorial interpretation for the analytic spread of $\I$.
-We also apply these results to investigate the generation type and the Veronese degree of the symbolic Rees algebra of a monomial ideal.
+We also apply these results to investigate and give bounds for the generation type and the Veronese degree of the symbolic Rees algebra of a monomial ideal.